-ADA Signs and Braille signs are designed to help visually-impaired people get around a facility without the help of a guide.
+ADA Signs help visually-impaired people get around a facility.

 ADA Sign Gallery

 About ADA Signs

 The construction and signage industries have come into use the term “ADA Signs” with the advent of the Americans With Disabilities Act, or ADA.
 The industry mistakenly identifies this with braille signs.
 ADA guidelines, require much more than just braille and raised characters on some signs.

 If a sign identifies a room or space of a facility.
 The building signs must comply with one or another of the ADA guidelines.
 This includes exits, directs to or informs about accessible features of the facility.
 Signs for advertising, marketing purposes, temporary signs and company logos do not have to comply.

 Visually impaired people benefit from braille on some signs.
 Guidelines also benefit persons with mobility or hearing impairments.
 Easy to read and well thought out signage systems are of definite benefit to deaf people, or people who have problems speaking.